sp80808/ai-dj/README.md

 OBSIDIAN transforms AI into a live music instrument using intelligent LLM prompts and Stable Audio Open to create contextually aware loops directly in your DAW.

+## 🏆 Press Coverage

+📰 **[Featured on Bedroom Producers Blog](https://bedroomproducersblog.com/2025/06/06/obsidian-neural-sound-engine/)** - _"OBSIDIAN Neural Sound Engine, a FREE AI-powered jam partner"_

+> "Too many AI projects focus on the things AI can save you from doing rather than how AI can help you get better at what you do." - James Nugent, BPB

+---

 ![OBSIDIAN Interface](./screenshot.png)

 ## 🎵 Live Demo